 The city will support the growth and success of existing businesses, including primary and secondary employers.
-The city recognizes the importance of community-serving local businesses and the importance of balancing their needs against redevelopment in certain areas with strategies that minimize their displacement. ix
+The city recognizes the importance of community-serving local businesses

-Comment [OA1]: BoCo staff suggestions to highlight that this is a regional scale - not reviewed by city staff yet.
+Comment [OA1]: BoCo staff suggestions to highlight that this is a regional scale - not reviewed by city staff yet. and the importance of balancing their needs against redevelopment in certain areas with strategies that minimize their displacement.^{iv}

-5.01 Revitalizing Commercial and Industrial Areas v
+5.01 Revitalizing Commercial and Industrial Areas^v

 The city will develop specificsupports -place-based strategies that to-support optimize redevelopment of commercial and industrial areas.
 Revitalization should reflect the unique characteristics and amenities in those areas and nearby neighborhoods.
-Examples of commercial and industrial areas for revitalization that have been identified in previous planning efforts are Diagonal Plaza, and University Hill Commercial district, and the East Boulder Hillndustrial area.
+Examples of commercial and industrial areas for revitalization that have been identified in previous planning efforts are Diagonal Plaza_r and University Hill Commercial district, -and the East Boulder Hildustrial area.

 The city will use a variety of tools to create public/private partnerships that lead to successful redevelopment.
-These tools may include, but are not limited to,; area planning with community input, infrastructure improvements, shared parking strategies, changes to zoning or development standards and incentives including (e.g., financial-incentives, increased development potential, or urban renewal authority).
+These tools may include, but are not limited to,, area planning with community input, infrastructure improvements, shared parking strategies, changes to zoning or development standards and incentives including (e.g., financial-incentives, increased development potential, or urban renewal authority).
 As an integral part of redevelopment and area planning efforts, the city acknowledges that displacement and loss of service and affordable retail uses need to be considered as a potential tradeoff in the context of redevelopment and planning goals